Healthy Recipes Blog

 • Lamb steaks: You can buy them already cut or cut them yourself from a boneless leg of lamb.

 • Ground cumin: This is an optional ingredient, but I like adding it.
 I season beef steaks such as New York Strip or ribeye with just salt and pepper.
-But when cooking a lamb steak, I like the warmth that cumin adds.
+But when cooking lamb, I enjoy the warmth cumin adds.

 Two lamb steaks are topped with butter.